arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 In this task, you will publish the previously encoded video and play it directly in the Windows Azure Management Portal.

 1. Click an asset that is not published - in this case, the video that was just encoded.
 Then click the **Publish** button in the bottom toolbar to publish the encoded video to a public URL.
-If prompt if you are sure that you want to publish the content, click **Yes**.
-Once the content is published to a URL, the URL can be opened by a client player capable of rendering the encoded content.
+When asked to confirm the operation, click **Yes**.
+Once the content is published, the URL can be used by a client player capable of rendering the encoded content.

 	![Publishing media in Windows Azure](Images/publish-button.png?raw=true "Publishing media in Windows Azure")

 	_Publishing media in Windows Azure_

-	>**Note**: It may take some minutes for the encoded video to be available for publishing.
+	>**Note**: It may take some minutes for the video to be available for publishing.

 1. Once the publishing process finishes, select the video and click the **Play** button in the bottom toolbar.
 Only content that has been published is playable from the portal.
 Also, the encoding must be supported by your browser.